 We believe pain is the cause of addiction, so understanding how gambling affects us and what happens when we gamble is vital.
 To help you, we’ve developed a test called “The Happiness Test”.
 It’ll not tell you if you have gambling problems.
 That, you probably already know.
 Instead, the test will give you an indication of what causes pain in your life.
 Maybe, that can help explain why gambling is so attractive to you.

-If you want to break free from a degenerate behaviour, working on the causes behind it will be easier than just trying to change the behaviour from one day to another.
-We help our members work with themselves to decrease or transform their pain in our free video courses.
+If you want to break free from degenerate behavior, working on its causes will be easier than just trying to change the behavior from one day to another.
+Our free video courses help our members work with themselves to decrease or transform their pain.
 For instance, do you think you’d gamble less if you didn’t feel stressed, lonely, or bored?

 No matter which way you choose for your recovery, we wish you all the best.
 Good Luck!

 - Zorland J, Mooss A, Perkins A. Gambling and offending: An examination of the literature.
 Georgia State University Gambling Project 2008.